 MASH/NARR CODE OF ETHICS

-To meet this obligation, we adhere to the following principles:
+To meet this obligation, MASH and its certified homes adhere to the following principles:

-- Assess each potential resident’s needs and determine whether the level of support available within the sober home is appropriate.
-If a resident needs additional support the sober home should provide assistance and appropriate referrals.
+- 1. Assess each potential resident’s needs and determine whether the level of support available within the sober home is appropriate.
+If a resident needs additional support, the sober home should provide assistance and appropriate referrals.

 - Value diversity and non-discrimination.

-- Provide a safe, homelike environment that meets MASH/NARR Standards.
+- 3. Provide a safe, home-like environment that meets MASH/NARR standards./li>

 - Maintain an alcohol- and illicit-drug-free environment.